ScaledMarkets/dabl/UserGuide/Concepts.md

 Tasks are isolated: all inputs come in via the `inputs`, and all outputs exit via the `outputs`.
 It is possible to bypass the isolation, but doing so reduces the benefits of DABL, so only do it when necessary.
-One of the main advantages of DABL is that the inputs and outputs of a task are determinable, and so dependencies are determinable.
+One of the main advantages of DABL is that the inputs and outputs of a task are explicit, and so dependencies are determinable.

 ## How tasks work — what triggers them, etc.

 A task may define a `when` condition.
 This is a logical expression.
-A task's when condition is checked when the task's inputs have changed.
-If the when condition is true, the task executes.
-If a task does not specify a when condition, then an implicit when condition is used, such that the task executes if any of its inputs are newer than its outputs.
+A task's `when` condition is checked when the task's inputs have changed.
+If the `when` condition is true, the task executes.
+If a task does not specify a `when` condition, then an implicit when condition is used, such that the task executes if any of its inputs are newer than its outputs.